 Fluffy, delicate and so delicious, Belgian waffles are a real crowd pleaser and can make any family celebration or special event even more memorable.
-Thanksgiving and Christmas are both terrific times to try exciting taste combinations, and there are some exciting ways to incorporate your favorite treat into into family meals, party buffets and festive feasts.
+Thanksgiving and Christmas are both terrific times to try exciting taste combinations.
+Here are some exciting Belgian waffle ideas to incorporate your favorite treat into family meals, party buffets, and festive feasts.

 Turkey and all the trimmings

-Chicken and Belgian waffles is one of the taste sensations of the past few years, and this famous dish can be easily modified with turkey.
+Chicken and Belgian waffles are one of the taste sensations of the past few years, and this famous dish can be easily modified with turkey.
 Just choose your favorite recipe and add shredded turkey instead.
-For a really authentic southern fried taste, simply coat pieces of turkey in beaten egg and spicy breadcrumbs before deep frying and then pile it on to your heated Belgian waffles with maple syrup and gravy.
+For an authentic southern fried taste, simply coat pieces of turkey in beaten egg and spicy breadcrumbs before deep frying and then pile it on to your heated Belgian waffles with maple syrup and gravy.

 Christmas pudding waffles are rich, satisfying and festive, and so easy to make.
 Cut Belgian waffles into rounds with a pastry cutter and brush with a little brandy or rum if you like.
 Dust with icing sugar and get ready to create a spectacular dessert.
 Christmas pudding is sticky and crumbly.
 Break up a little of your favorite brand and pile on the center of your dusted Belgian waffle.
 Serve with brandy sauce or cream.

-Belgian waffles are an excellent choice when it comes to party food too, and there are dozens of exciting ways to use them – chocolate dipped waffles coated in sprinkles, Belgian waffles rolled round frankfurters for the kids, waffle layers, homemade waffle toppings, the possibilities are endless – but that’s a Belgian waffle story for another day.
+Belgian waffles are an excellent choice when it comes to party food too, and there are dozens of exciting ways to use them – chocolate-dipped waffles coated in sprinkles, Belgian waffles rolled around frankfurters for the kids, waffle layers, homemade waffle toppings, the possibilities are endless – but that’s a Belgian waffle story for another day.
 Enjoy!